renatocaliari/JTBD-Mapper-AI-Agent/README.md

 ## Free
 You can use other providers to try different LLMs, like:

+### mistral
+To try Codestral 25.01 - from Mistral - free of charge, create an API key at `https://console.mistral.ai/api-keys/`.

+**It's important to know: **
+Codestral 25.01 is specialized in tasks related to code generation and assistance, with a focus on improving developer productivity.
+However, it can function reasonably well for you to experiment with this agent.

+Then, in Cline's settings, configure the provider to 'Mistral'.

+And paste your new api key in the Mistral Api Key.

 ### glhf.chat: Qwen and Llama
 To try Llama 3.3 or Qwen 2.5 free of charge, create an API key at `https://glhf.chat/users/settings/api`.